Meetings | Beginner

 View meetings

-• Select a meeting invite to see what the meeting's about, who's attending, and to respond to the meeting.
+• Select a meeting invite to see meeting details and who's attending, and to respond to the meeting

 Schedule a meeting

-4. Enter names in the Invite people box to add them to the meeting.
+4. Enter names in the Add required attendees field to invite them to the meeting.

 • Related Articles